Citrix Browser Content Redirection – Part 1

 - High CPU usage during video playback which made the entire session sometimes unresponsive.
 ICA Latency would be around 1,5 seconds at those times.
 This introduced the Lip-Sync issues as the video was rendered to slow to get in sync.

 To give the users a good User Experience we had to come up with a solution.
-Luckily for us the customer had quite new endpoints (Intel i3 & Windows 10, managed with Citrix UEM ) so the idea to offload the videos directly came in to our minds.
-Offloading resource intensive task to local hardware is one of the oldest tricks you can use in a Citrix environment.
-In the past several years many different type of offloading options came and went:
+Luckily for us, the customer had quite new endpoints (Intel i3 & Windows 10, managed with Citrix UEM ) so the idea to offload the videos directly came into our minds.
+Offloading resource-intensive tasks to local hardware is one of the oldest tricks you can use in a Citrix environment.
+In the past several years many different types of offloading options came and went:

-- HDX Flash redirection ( Depricated in 7.15 LTSR )
+- HDX Flash redirection ( Deprecated in 7.15 LTSR )

 - Windows Media redirection